 An imitation of Auric Goldfinger, the supervillain in the James Bond flick Goldfinger (1964).
 The role was played by Gert Fröbe, although his voice was dubbed by English actor Michael Collins, due to Fröbe's shaky command of the language.
 (Fröbe did voice his part for the German dub of the film, however.)

 A line from the song “Broadway Rhythm Ballet” from the musical Singin’ in the Rain.
 Sample lyrics: “A million lights, they flicker there/A million hearts beat quicker there/No skies are gray on that great white way/That's the Broadway Melody!/Gotta dance gotta dance gotta dance!”

-Oh, I saw Jim Begg’s love handles.
-Oh, there they are again.
+Oh, just saw Jim Begg’s love handles.
+Oh, no, there they are again.

 See note on Jim Begg, above.

 A variant of a line from the Peter Sellers film Being There: “I like to watch.”

 In the New Testament, Salome, daughter of King Herod, dances for her father and is granted anything she might wish, so she asks him for the head of John the Baptist on a platter.
 The king reluctantly agrees and puts the holy man to death.

 Well, at least the trains ran on time.

 When Benito Mussolini (1883-1945) became dictator of Italy, he held up the newly efficient train system as proof that fascism was a good thing for the people of Italy.
 The trains did not always run on time, however; their legendary infallibility was more a product of propaganda than reality.
 The phrase “at least he made the trains run on time” has taken on a sarcastic edge, meant to suggest that even the most brutal, repressive dictatorship has its silver lining.